hanhy06/embellish_chat/docs/README.md

 * **`/embellish_chat pardon <player>`** — Restores access to the mod’s all features for the specified player.

 * **`/ec help_mention`** - Displays the currently available mentions, how to use them, the mention targets, and the applicable style types.
-* **`/ec hemp_mention`** - Displays the currently available styles, how to use them, the applicable style types, and the required input options.
+* **`/ec help_style`** - Displays the currently available styles, how to use them, the applicable style types, and the required input options.

 > **Notes**
 >